Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 The Training/Model directory contains some pretrained agents/models.
 In case you don't want to spend time to train agents, especially those trained with millions of steps/episodes.

 # About Training logs
 A Log directory will be created when you train agents.
 Then you can use tensorboard to see the learning process.
-To use tensorboard, write tensorboard --logdir Training/Logs in your IDE terminal, then you wil get a link, clicking the link will direct you to tensorboard.
+To use tensorboard, write tensorboard --logdir Training/Logs in your IDE terminal, then you wil get a link.
+You will be directed to tensorboard by clicking the link.